worldofprasanna/aliquam/_posts/2017-10-25-plan-for-october.md

 tags: plan learning-path
 ---

+It was utter flop :-( - January 2018

 I thought of focusing on Devops this year and tried to learn few tools and practices around it.
 As it was a very broad area and priorities got changed, the goal got diluted and for the past few months haven t focused on anything in particular.
 So thought of looking at the courses I want to attend, books I had planned to read and make a plan for short period.
 For a month.

 So November month,